 National Data On Types of Volunteering Needed By Community Service Agencies

-What types of volunteering needs are most critical for your organization?
-Data collected by the U.S. Census Bureau reveals the top four types of volunteering positions that were filled in 2011:
+What types of volunteering work are most critical for your organization?
+Data collected in 2011 by the U.S. Census Bureau answers the common question, “what are the 3 main types of volunteering?”

 2. Collecting, distributing, cooking or serving food